On homology spheres of the trivial local equivalence class: Introduction

+Based on \cite{DS19}, we construct explicit examples of Theorem \ref{thm-Z} by taking $\{Y(n)\}$ as the families of the Brieskorn spheres: Their monotone graded subroots and hence their local equivalence classes were computed by Karakurt and the second author \cite{KS22}.
+By using the fact that every monotone graded subroot is decomposed into simpler ones~\cite[Theorem~1.1]{DS19}, we first find associated homology spheres $Z_1 (n)$ and $Z_2 (n)$ to $Y_1(n)$ and $Y_2(n)$, respectively.
+From these linear relations, we obtain infinitely many homology spheres lying in $\operatorname{ker}(h)$ as follows:

+These families satisfy the conditions of Theorem~\ref{thm-Z} so that we obtain a substantial structural difference between $\Theta^3_{SF}$ and $\mathfrak{I}_{SF}$, providing affirmative evidence for Question \ref{question-1}.
+In other words, those families reprove an implicitly known result from other examples in several literature \cite{Fur90, HM17, NST24}.

+\begin{corollary} There are infinitely many homology spheres of the trivial local equivalence class that are linearly independent in the rational homology cobordism group. \end{corollary}

+Similarly, we provide examples of Theorem \ref{thm-Z} whose local equivalence classes of Seiberg--Witten Floer stable homotopy type are also the same, by using the following family of the Brieskorn spheres: Relying on \cite{KS22}, we find their associated homology spheres $Z_3 (n)$ that are Seifert fibered, so that the resulting homology spheres are as follows:

-To the authors' best knowledge, it is not known whether there exists a Seifert fibered sphere for Theorem ~\ref{thm-A}.
-The reason is that it is difficult to compute the $r_0$-invariant in general when the Fintushel--Stern $R$-invariant \cite{FS85} is negative.
+To the authors' best knowledge, it is not known whether there exists a Seifert fibered sphere of the trivial local equivalence class but non-trivial in $\Theta^3_\Q$.
+The reason is that it is difficult to compute the $r_s$-invariant in general when the Fintushel--Stern $R$-invariant \cite{FS85} is negative.
 Moreover, Issa and McCoy \cite{IM18} proved that for a Seifert fibered sphere $Y$ with $d(Y) =0$, $R(Y)$ is always negative.
 Therefore, we conclude the introduction with the following question:

 \begin{question} Is there a Seifert fibered sphere $Y$ with $d(Y)=0$ that does not bound a rational homology ball? \end{question}